Either call our office or click here to request an appointment. New patients are usually seen in the office every day except Tuesday.

 For true emergencies, including life-threatening cases, always call 9-1-1 for help.
 If you have an emergency after office hours or on weekends, call the main office number and leave a message at the prompt for emergency messages; your call will be returned as soon as possible.
 If you find yourself in an emergency room, have the doctor attending to you contact the office to leave a message and Dr. Berkowitz will be contacted.

-Our office policy is that medications are only refilled Monday through Friday during normal business hours, 8:30am–4:30pm.
+Our office policy is that medications are only refilled Monday to Friday during normal business hours.